mousewanderer/FINALSOFTWAREPROJECT/README.md

 # Objectives

-- Login user page (login and create account) (we can use our activity 8 and swap out the login with the create acccount and quit as login )
+- Login user page (login and create account) ------------- (DONE)
-- LMS dashboard (student) (LVL, subject taken, scores from the previous quizzes and achievements)
+- LMS dashboard (student) (LVL, subject taken, scores from the previous quizzes and achievements) ------------- (On progress)
 - Quizbot itself (Multiple choice and time bounded (count down system) and the multiple choice and questions swaps every time)